Glynz/Groomsmen_Project/README.md

 This is essentially a low overhead version of the Raspbian project which is basically Debian OS.

 ### Login Details
-Admin Username: pi
+Admin account: pi

 Admin password: groomsmen

-User w/ sudo: grooms
+Username account w/ sudo: groomsmen

 Password: groomsmen

 ### System Security
 To make sure that you haven't added a vulnerable device to your system, [UnattendedUpgrades](https://wiki.debian.org/UnattendedUpgrades) was installed on your machine to perform automatic scheduled security patch installs everyday and reboots at 4:45 am if there were any packages installed.
 To implement these features, I followed this [post](https://blog.dantup.com/2016/04/setting-up-automatic-updates-on-raspberry-pi-raspbian-jessie/) with a few modifications to send the mail to the groomsmen user.
 To see what configurations were set, look at `/etc/apt/apt.conf.d/50unattended-upgrades`

-## Retropie:
+## 2. Retropie:
 Retropie is an amalmagation of console emulators that ranging from Nintendo 64 to Playstation 1.
 I did a basic install following the documentation found on their website [here](https://retropie.org.uk/docs/Manual-Installation/)

 To start the RetroPie emulator, run `emulationstation` in the terminal, and it will bring up the main configuration menu.
 I made a basic configuration for the games: keypad is the directional keys, d is A, z is start, and x is select.
 I suggest you follow the insturctions here to reset the configuration to your liking.
 I haven't installed any ROMs on the system, but they can be found on the web with a simple search.
 It's technically illegal for me to distribute ROMs that I don't own the rights to.... so I'll just link you to some open source ones: https://pdroms.de/news/gameboy/